CloakerSmoker/Relax-Language/docs/docs/details.md

 <br/>

 For example, expressions used to be evaluated using the CPU stack to hold operands until use, but then I realized that the stack is in memory, and memory is slow.
 So, I sat there thinking and thinking.
-And then I had a terrrible idea.
+And then I had a terrible idea.
 In the x87 FPU, registers work as a stack, which is a massive pain to deal with.

 But of course, my genius idea was to use `[RCX, RDX, R8-R13]` as a fake stack, which is dumped onto the real stack when another register is needed past `R13`.